What you will study

 The study of children’s literature is fast becoming established at both undergraduate and graduate level with its own academic journals and critical literature, and collections of children’s literature are held in many major libraries and museums.
 In addition, the success of authors such as J. K. Rowling or Philip Pullman suggests that children’s literature is thriving and developing in the twenty-first century.
 In short, children’s literature matters; it is significant to parents, educators, librarians, psychologists, childhood studies students and students of literature and – most importantly – to children themselves.

-In this module, you will study key examples of novels, picture books, poems and creative performance produced for children aged from 3–18 years old.
+In this module, you will study key examples of novels, picture books, poems and creative performance produced for children aged 3–18 years old.
 These examples are drawn from different periods of Anglophone children’s literature.
-Alongside the study of these texts and performances, you will read a selection of related critical material and consider major themes, issues and debates in the field.
-These include the relationship of children's literature to the conceptions of childhood, the question of whether children’s literature should instruct or delight, the tension between popular and prestigious literature for children, and the relationship between oral, written and visual modes.
+Alongside the study of these texts and performances, you will read a selection of related critical material and consider some of the major themes, issues and debates in the field.
+These include the relationship between children's literature and the conceptions of childhood, the question of whether children’s literature should instruct or delight, the tension between popular and prestigious literature for children, and the connection/association between oral, written and visual modes.

 The module is organised in six blocks.

 Block 1: Instruction or Delight? gives an overview of the field and raises questions about the nature and purposes of children’s literature, focusing on some contemporary best-sellers and the reasons for their importance.
 It also traces how fairy stories have changed over the years, in response to different anxieties and concerns.